Backup Retention Policy

 Restore points in the backup chain are not kept forever.
 They are removed according to the retention policy.
 The retention policy helps maintain the life cycle of restore points and make sure that backup files do not consume the whole disk space.

 Veeam Agent for Oracle Solaris retains the number of latest restore points defined by the user.
-During every backup job session, Veeam Agent for Oracle Solaris checks if there is any obsolete restore point in the backup chain.
+During every backup job session, Veeam Agent checks if there is any obsolete restore point in the backup chain.
 If some restore point is obsolete, it is removed from the chain.

 Removing Backups by Retention